Are steroids necessary to succeed in bodybuilding?

 Stacking/Cycling Steroids

 Bodybuilders will “stack” steroids in order to gain a desired affect more efficiently.
-For example they may throw things together like dianabol and testosterone to put on mass.
-On the flip side, bodybuilders run things like anavar and winstrol to achieve the hardened, cut look.
+For example they may throw things together like dianabol and testosterone to put on muscle mass and strength.
+On the flip side, bodybuilders run things like anavar and winstrol to achieve the hardened, cut look that you need for a competition or a photo shoot.

 The “cycle” is the period of time that they will be using anabolic steroids.
 For example, if you as a bodybuilder take testosterone, anavar, and winstrol for 12 weeks, that is a cutting cycle.
 On the other hand if a bodybuilder is doing a bulking cycle, you will see them stack things like dianabol or anadrol and testosterone.
 You need to realize that testosterone is typically the base of every cycle for bodybuilders.